Skip to main content

 Stage 2: LLM Analysis

 Purpose: Analyze function results for threat indicators and attack patterns.
-Technology: Uses structured LLM analysis with threat detection.
-What it detects:
+How it works:

 • Threat indicators (S1-S14 categories)